ragieai/mcp-gateway/README.md

 1. Authenticate users with WorkOS to obtain JWT tokens
 2. Include bearer tokens in the `Authorization` header for all requests
-3. Specify the organization ID in the URL path: `POST /{organizationId}/mcp`
+3. Specify the organization ID and collection in the URL path: `POST /{organizationId}/mcp/{collection}`
 4. Handle 401 responses with WWW-Authenticate headers for authentication errors
+5. Handle 404 responses for unmapped organization/collection combinations
-5. Discover OAuth endpoints via `/.well-known/oauth-protected-resource` if needed
+6. Discover OAuth endpoints via `/.well-known/oauth-protected-resource` if needed

 ### Example Request